There is a common misconception that increasing progress and prosperity have been the norm for as long as human beings have been around.

 Jefferson would read by candlelight, eat mostly what he grew, use an outhouse and be attended by his slaves, the same as Romans 18 centuries earlier.

 Cicero would learn that most of Jefferson’s six children did not survive early childhood.
 Nothing new there.
 This was sadly the case for most of human history.

-Except for a few notable innovations – like the printing press, gunpowder and the compass – life in 1800 was hardly distinguishable from life two millennia earlier.
+Except for a few notable innovations – like the printing press, gunpowder and the compass – life in 1800 was hardly distinguishable from life almost two millennia earlier.

 Since then, however, there has been an explosion in human progress and prosperity.

 Economic historian Deirdre McCloskey calls it the “Great Enrichment,” a period of exponential wealth creation that started more than 200 years ago and is still accelerating.

 This is plainly visible in the quality of your transportation, the speed of your communications, your many laborsaving devices, and the huge variety of goods, services and outright luxuries available to you at the click of a button.